 The certainty of the 10-year settlement was short-lived, as on 8 July 2015 (Summer Budget 2015) the Chancellor announced that rents in social housing would be reduced by 1% a year for four years resulting in a 12% reduction in average rents by 2020-21.
 The measure is forecast to save £1.4bn by 2020-21, primarily in reduced Housing Benefit expenditure.
 Around 1.2m tenants not in receipt of Housing Benefit in the social rented sector are expected to benefit by £700 per year (current prices).

 This policy change was unexpected and was greeted with some dismay by social landlords who have had to model the impact on their business plans.
 Providers of supported housing, where rent levels tend to be higher, expressed particular concerns about the viability of these schemes.
 The Government responded at the end of January 2016 with an announcement of a year-long exception for all supported housing from the 1% rent reduction.
 On 15 September 2016, the Secretary of State announced that the deferral of the 1% rent reductions would end.
-Rent reductions will be applied to supported housing schemes, with some exceptions, so that rents for these properties will decrease by 1% a year for 3 years up to and including 2019-20.
+Rent reductions are being applied to supported housing schemes, with some exceptions, so that rents for these properties will decrease by 1% a year for 3 years up to and including 2019-20.

 The Office for Budget Responsibility (OBR) is predicted an overall reduction in housing investment as a result of the rent reduction policy.
 The measure is being implemented through provisions contained in the Welfare Reform and Work Act 2016 and associated regulations.